realadammatthew/humbleberger/src/copy/did-yeshua-really-die-on-a-cross.md

 ### But Why Would the Messiah Be Crucified?

-For many, the real stumbling block isn't whether Jesus died on a cross, but whether the Messiah could die like that at all.
+For many, the real stumbling block isn't whether Yeshua died on a cross, but whether the Messiah could die like that at all.
 After all, doesn't Deuteronomy 21:23 say, "Cursed is anyone hung on a tree"?

 Indeed it does.
 And this is precisely where the Christian understanding turns what looks like a curse into hope.
 The apostle Paul, himself a Torah-trained Jew, wrote: "Messiah redeemed us from the curse of the law by becoming a curse for us" (Galatians 3:13).
 Yeshua took upon Himself the curse that we deserved.
 Isaiah 53 describes this very idea: "He was pierced for our transgressions... the Lord has laid on Him the iniquity of us all."